1st Avenue Mall

-1st Avenue Mall is a shopping mall in George Town, Penang, Malaysia.
-It is located at Magazine Road, next to Komtar and Prangin Mall, and is linked to both buildings via overhead bridges.
+1st Avenue Mall is a shopping mall within George Town in the Malaysian state of Penang.
+It is located at Magazine Road within the city's Central Business District (CBD), next to Komtar and Prangin Mall, and is linked to both buildings via overhead bridges.

 Development

 Initially planned as Phase 4 of the Komtar project, 1st Avenue Mall was eventually developed by a private developer and opened to the public in 2010.
 Upon its completion, it competes directly against the adjacent Prangin Mall and has since attracted a variety of well-known international fashion brands, including H&M, Skechers, Cotton On and Victoria's Secret.

 Facilities

-At present, the mall has two anchor tenants - Parkson and TGV Cinemas.
+At present, the mall has one anchor tenant - TGV Cinemas.
 The latter operates a cineplex at the top floor of the shopping mall, also dubbed as Cloud 8.